-- Are 100% customizable — allowing you to add or remove as many pages you wish.
+- They’re 100% customizable — allowing you to add or remove as many pages you wish.

 - Have clear slides that protect the front and back of your coins.

 - May or may not have info about specific coins imprinted on the pages.
-(Many collectors like their coin albums with blank pages — so they can put whatever coins they want on that page and in that album.)
+(Many collectors like coin albums with blank pages — so you can put whatever coins you want on that page and in that album.)

-The most expensive coin albums are made of archival-quality materials that will not harm your coins.
+The most expensive coin albums are made of archival-quality materials that will not harm your coins, and they are leatherette-bound books.
 Some coin albums have a matching slipcase to further protect your coins from corrosion.

 The Bottom Line…